This article deals with seven keys, outlined by Dr Rocco Errico, to be aware of when interpreting the Bible.

 Semitic Culture of the Near East

 John in his gospel reports a wedding feast that he attended with his master at Cana in Galilee.
-Mary, the mother of Jesus, was also attending with her son and a few of his disciples.
+Mary, the mother of Jesus, was also present with her son and a few of his disciples.
 “And when the wine ran low, his mother said to Jesus, ‘They have no wine.’
 Jesus said to her, ‘What is it to me and to you, woman, my turn has not yet come.’
 His mother said to the helpers, ‘Whatever he tells, you, do it.’”

 The King James Version reads differently.
 It says: “Jesus saith unto her, Woman, what have I to do with thee?
 Mine hour is not yet come.”